 Like many citizens of the 7th District, however, my parents struggled with the cost of health care.
 In fact, their health care costs became so burdensome they couldn’t afford their medications, much less to pick up and move.
 My mother cared for my aging and very sick father until they both recently passed away last summer.
 All of their discretionary income was eaten up paying for medications, including ones to treat my father’s diabetes.

 This problem is not at all unique to my family, and in fact, by many standards we are lucky.

 A Life in Service

-Among my many projects, I worked on an innovative transportation program to better connect transportation with land use planning and design that was a precursor to the Livable Communities Project that has revitalized many downtown communities here in the 7th District.
-I worked on legislation that helped expand access to the Women, Infants, and Children (WIC) program and to Federally Qualified Health Centers while saving the federal government money.
+Among my many projects, I worked on an innovative program to better connect transportation with land use planning and design.
+This was a precursor to the Livable Communities Project that has revitalized many downtown communities here in the 7th District.
+I also worked on legislation that helped expand access to the Women, Infants, and Children (WIC) program and access to Federally Qualified Health Centers while saving the federal government money.